Code

 Display text file of classicPOSIT.m code (4 KB).

 Here is a version of Matlab POSIT using projective geometry that does not require the origin of the object coordinate system to be one of the image points of the image.
 This approach was described first in the appendix of the paper "Recognition and Tracking of 3D Objects by 1D Search", Proc.
-Image Understanding Workshop, Washington, DC, pp. 653-659, 1993 (see below).
-This approach is also described in details in the SoftPOSIT papers below.
+Image Understanding Workshop, Washington, DC, pp. 653-659, 1993.
+This approach is also described in more details in the IJCV 2004 SoftPOSIT paper.

 Display text file of modernPOSIT.m code (4 KB).